Join Email List For Updates

 May 16

-The Chef’s Garden by Home Grown Edible Landscapes schedules Grand Opening
+Home Grown Edible Landscapes’ A Cook’s Garden schedules Grand Opening

-The Chef’s Garden by HGEL will support the growing food revolution by promoting HGEL’s approach to hyper-locavorism.
-At our first location, the HGEL urban growers at the Chef’s Garden will work with the best and brightest chefs and mixologists on the hot Abbot Kinney restaurant row in the heart of Venice, custom growing the rare culinary ingredients their craft demands…. all with a minimal carbon footprint and sustainable organic practice.
+The Cook’s Garden by HGEL will support the growing food revolution by promoting HGEL’s approach to hyper-locavorism.
+At our first location, the HGEL urban growers at The Cook’s Garden will work with the best and brightest chefs and mixologists on the hot Abbot Kinney restaurant row in the heart of Venice, custom growing the rare culinary ingredients their craft demands…. all with a minimal carbon footprint and sustainable organic practice.

 Read more...